 Forms, Legal Resources and Reference Materials

 Some court approved forms are posted on this site for small estates, name changes, guardianships, conservatorships and adoption.
-Some sample forms are also available through stationary stores that sell legal forms, and in legal reference books provided in the Marion County Law Library on the fifth floor of the Courthouse, 100 High Street NE, Salem, (503) 588-5090.
+Some sample forms are also available through stationary stores that sell legal forms, and in legal reference books provided in the Marion County Law Library at 234 High St SE, Salem, (503) 588-5090.
 These include:

 - Administering Oregon Estates (Probate and Small Estates)